sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 ## Limitations

+### Mode limitations

+If you attempt to run a query for which a given mode is not supported, the tooltip will inform you why that mode is not available.

 ### Timeout limits

 At the moment all aggregations search queries are run with a 2-second timeout, even if your search specified a timeout.